Yeti is a master marketer.

 Picture him fishing out an Izze soda instead!

 But if you are like most suburban dwellers who have the $450 cooler to make your cold drinks marginally cooler, I doubt you are hanging out on commercial fishing boats too often.

-Which brings up the latest marketing gimmick from this company: A $40 utility bucket.
+This brings up the latest marketing gimmick from this company: A $40 utility bucket.
+Not including a $30 lid…so actually $70???
 Whuh?